rhymeswithzion/rwz-test/README.md

 #### Openness

+Whether it is open source software or being open to different cultural worldviews through presenting a diverse tapestry of art, rhymes with zion embraces an ethos of openness.
+All the code is accessible on a public repository and it is made available for others to use with an MIT license.
+The project does not limit itself to a particular genre or style of audio-visual works of art through the recognition that art opens up a perception of cultural worldviews, and therefore the more variety of art made available on rhymes with zion the better it is for openning oneself up to different ways to see the world.

 #### Collaboration

+T

 #### Continuous Improvement

+We recognize that Rhymes with Zion will never be perfect, and will not necessarily meet the needs of all it’s users all the time but there is always room for improvement.
+The website has been developed in an agile way, and it [takes the feedback of it’s users](#feedback) to constantly strive to improve the product.

 ### Weekly Schedule

-The website tries to keep some consistency by posting one audio/visual work of art a day for 2017.
-To find our more, <a href="http://www.rwz.io/weekly-sched/" target="_blank">vist the webpage<a/> or if you want to nerd out a bit than stay-on github to <a href="https://github.com/rhymeswithzion/rhymeswithzion.github.io/blob/master/weekly-sched.md" target="_blank">read it in markdown</a>
+The website tries to keep some consistency by posting one audio/visual work of art a day.
+To find our more, <a href="http://www.rwz.io/weekly-sched/" target="_blank">vist the webpage<a/>.

+### Frequently Asked Questions

+Lots of questions have been asked and will be asked about the project, and the most frequently asked questions need to be collated and presented on the website.
+Currently there are not enough questions being repetitively asked, so if you have any questions than

 ## Get Involved